emiljdd/Tweepy-SparkTwitterI/README.md

          access_token ='<ACCESS_TOKEN>'
          access_secret='<ACCESS_SECRET>'

-Next we create a class called tweetListener that will listen for to tweets.
+Next, we create a class called tweetListener that will listen for to tweets.

          class TweetsListener(StreamListener): # Create a class that will listen to tweets from Streamlistener